SuaMusica/stac/website/docs/widgets/icon.md

 # Icon

-The Mirai Icon allows you to build a Flutter icon widget using JSON.
+The Stac Icon allows you to build a Flutter icon widget using JSON.
 To know more about the icon widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/widgets/Icon-class.html).

 ## Properties